Reachability Oracles for Directed Transmission Graphs: Reachability Oracles for 1-dimensional Transmission Graphs

-To establish Theorem~\ref{thm:1doracle}, it remains to describe how to find the SCCs efficiently without constructing the transmission graph explicitly.

-\begin{lemma} The SCCs can be computed in $O(n\log n)$ time. \end{lemma} \begin{proof} Recall the Kosaraju-Sharir algorithm~\cite{Cormen2001}: first, it performs a DFS of $G$ and records the order in which the vertices are visited for the last time.
-Then it performs a second DFS in the \emph{transpose graph} $G'$ in which the directions of all edges have been reversed.
+\begin{proof} Let $p_1, p_2, \dots, p_n$ be the vertices in $P$, sorted in ascending order of the left endpoints of their associated disks: $p_1 - r_{p_1} \leq p_2 - r_{p_2} \leq \dots \leq p_n - r_{p_n}$.
+Let $G'$ be the \emph{transpose graph} for $G$ in which the directions of all edges are reversed.
+We perform a depth-first search in $G'$ with start vertex $p_1$, and we denote the set of all vertices encountered during this search by $Q$.
+By construction, $Q$ contains exactly those vertices from which $p_1$ is reachable in $G$, so $\lr(q) = p_1$ if and only if $q \in Q$.
+For each vertex $p \in P \setminus Q$, no vertex in $Q$ is reachable from $p$, i.e., $R_p \cap Q = \emptyset$.
+Thus, we can repeat the procedure with the remaining vertices to obtain all left interval endpoints.
+The right interval endpoints are computed analogously.

-To implement this algorithm, we need two operations: given a vertex $p \in P$, find an unvisited vertex $q$ such that $pq$ is an edge of $G$ or an edge of $G'$.
-For $G$, this can easily be done in $O(\log n)$ time: store the points of $P$ in a balanced search tree.
-When a point $p$ is visited for the first time, remove it from the tree.
-When looking for an outgoing edge from a vertex $p$, determine the predecessor and the successor of $p$ in the current set, and check the distances.
-For $G'$, we proceed similarly, but we use an \emph{interval tree} to store the $r_p$-balls around the vertices in $P$~\cite{4M}.
-When a vertex $p$ is visited for the first time, we delete the corresponding $r_p$-ball from the interval tree.
-When we need to find an outgoing edge from a vertex $p$, we use the interval tree to find one ball that contains $p$.
-Again, this can be done in $O(\log n)$ time. \end{proof}
+For an efficient implementation, we store the $r_p$-balls around the vertices in $P$ in an \emph{interval tree} $T$~\cite{4M}.
+When a vertex $p$ is visited for the first time, we delete the corresponding $r_p$-ball from $T$.
+When we need to find an outgoing edge in $G$ from a vertex $p$, we use $T$ to find one ball that contains $p$.
+This can be done in $O(\log n)$ time.
+Since the depth-first search algorithm traverses at most $n$ edges, this results in running time $O(n \log n)$. \end{proof}